Middle Fork Salmon Rafting

 Mile 0: Put-in

 Put-in at the Boundary Creek boat ramp.
-Typically groups arrive the afternoon prior to their launch to reserve campsites along the river and get their boats in the water so they are ready to go the next morning.
+Typically groups arrive the afternoon prior to their launch before 3 pm to be in the lottery to reserve campsites along the river and get their boats in the water so they are ready to go the next morning.
 The ramp can be busy, being efficient when using the ramp is appreciated by fellow rafting groups.